-Please put the words “ARF DDC” in the subject line of your emailed application (resume and cover letter).
+Please put the words “ARF DOD” in the subject line of your emailed application (resume and cover letter).

 The Animal Rescue Fund of the Hamptons (ARF) was established as a ‘no-kill’ shelter in 1974 by people concerned about the health and welfare of stray and abandoned animals on the East End of Long Island.
-Guided by the core values of compassion, integrity and dedication, ARF went from a small-town shelter to a regional force and continues to rescue cats and dogs, providing quality care and offering sanctuary until loving, permanent homes can be found.
-ARF also provides services for the community including mobile adoptions, spay/ neuter services for unowned, community cats, behavior training for pets, and humane education for school children.
+Guided by the core values of compassion, integrity and dedication, ARF grew from a small-town shelter to a regional force and continues to rescue cats and dogs, providing quality care and offering sanctuary until loving, permanent homes can be found.
+ARF also provides mobile adoptions, spay/ neuter services for unowned, community cats, behavior training for pets, and humane education for school children for our community.

 - With the ED/CEO, lead, develop and implement fundraising strategies to increase the breadth and depth of individual, foundation and corporate support

-- Evaluate, revise, and manage strategies for successful events, annual giving, and planned giving
+- Manage, revise, and evaluate strategies for successful events, annual giving, and planned giving

 - Oversee implementation of all annual fundraising events

-- Create and manage direct mail and on-line giving programs for maximum return and efficiency
+- Enhance and manage digital visibility, social media and community awareness to significantly augment fundraising for maximum return and efficiency

-- Manage, professionalize and improve ARF’s fundraising infrastructure – data management, gift processing, office procedures and event management – to ensure the staff, systems, processes and activities meet ongoing development needs
+- With the ED/CEO, lead the development team to improve ARF’s fundraising infrastructure – data management, gift processing, office procedures and event management – to ensure the staff, systems, processes and activities meet ongoing development needs

-- Strong interpersonal skills and the proven ability to form strategic relationships both internally and externally, including with a highly committed and active Board of Directors
+- Strong interpersonal skills and proven ability to form strategic relationships both internally and externally, including with a highly committed and active Board

 - Entrepreneurial, dedicated, and a self-starter

-- Flexible with the ability to multitask as well as anticipate and solve problems as they arise
+- Flexible with ability to multitask as well as anticipate and solve problems as they arise

 - Superior organizational skills with proven ability to focus, prioritize and implement